shaytran/Shayla_Portfolio/PROJECTS.md

-# Shayla Tran's Portfolio
-A collection of my previous projects.

 # [Project 1: DashMed Package Overview](https://github.com/mattangoh/DashMed)
 * A PyPi package made for medical professionals to use in medical office settings
 * Combines SQLite databases with simple dashboard tools